 State and Local Income Taxes

-Many states require a state tax to help fund government projects and services, which can range anywhere from 3% to 13%.
-To learn more about your state’s taxation policy, you can visit the IRS’s Government Sites page and click on your state.
+There are other types of taxes that will possibly be withheld from your gross pay.
+Many states require a state tax to help fund government projects and services.
+The amount can range anywhere from 3% (Pennsylvania) to 13% (California).
+To learn more about your state’s taxation policy, you can look at this map for details.

 Just as with federal taxes, your state income tax will get deducted from your paycheck to cover taxes you may owe at the end of the year.